rsm-gh/akbl/README.md

   * The last modified theme, if the lights have not been turned on (by the same user).
   * The last theme used for turning the lights on.

-Note: these to buttons have the same behavior as the CMD commands `akbl --on` and `akbl --set-theme <name>`.
+Note: these to buttons have the same behavior as the CMD commands `akbl --set-theme <name>` and  `akbl --on`.

 # Python Bindings